anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never say there is nothing beautiful in the world anymore.
-There is always something to make you wonder in the shape of a tree, the trembling of a leaf.
+Quote: The spirit, the will to win, and the will to excel, are the things that endure.
+These qualities are so much more important than the events that occur.

-By: Albert Schweitzer
+By: Vince Lombardi